Leo XIV blesses Gaudí's masterpiece: "All of Catalonia meets in this temple"

 The stop in Montserrat

-In Montserrat, the spiritual heart of Catalonia, Ignatius of Loyola examined his sins to begin a life in the service of God, abandoning the sword that had always accompanied him as a knight.
+In Montserrat, the spiritual heart of Catalonia, Ignatius of Loyola examined his sins to begin a life in God's service, abandoning the sword that had always accompanied him as a knight.
 With this reference and entrusting himself to La Moreneta, the Pope made a powerful plea for peace in a turbulent world.

-The Pope, received with all honors by the faithful, who carried many Catalan flags and Vatican flags –also various Esteladas and Spanish flags–, added some improvised phrases to his official speech to explain his long devotion to La Moreneta: "I remembered my years as a parish priest at the parish of Santa Maria de Montserrat, in Trujillo, Peru.
+The Pope, received with all honors by the faithful, who carried many Catalan flags and Vatican flags – also several esteladas and Spanish flags –, added some phrases improvisationally in his official speech to explain his long devotion to La Moreneta: "I have remembered my years as a priest in the parish of Santa Maria de Montserrat, in Trujillo, Peru.
 La Moreneta has always accompanied me.
-Thank you, Catalonia, for your faith," he said, after recalling his time as a missionary in South America, which began in the 90s.
+Thank you, Catalonia, for your faith", he said, after recalling his time as a missionary in South America, which began in the 90s.

 Emotion

 No one can doubt that the blessing of the Sagrada Família has moved the world.
-Unlike Madrid, fond of large-scale events in streets, stadiums, and pavilions, Catalonia has played the symbolic card, through its two greatest exponents: the Sagrada Família and Montserrat.
-The solemnity and transcendence of the moment have made the pontiff's visit a success, marking our country with global resonance.
-Leo XIV, moreover, has decided to commit to Catalan, a language he has used naturally in all events, including the blessing.
-The controversy over the marginalization of the native language is now a thing of the past because the reality is that this has been the first contemporary pope to use Catalan so extensively.
-Catalonia has been, this June, thanks to Gaudí and Montserrat, the capital of Christendom.
+Unlike Madrid, fond of massive events in the streets or in stadiums and pavilions, Catalonia has played the symbolic card, through its two greatest exponents: the Sagrada Família and Montserrat.
+The solemnity and transcendence of the moment have made the pontiff's trip a success, marking our country with global resonance.
+Leo XIV, moreover, has decided to commit to Catalan, a language he has used naturally in all acts, including the blessing.
+The controversy over the marginalization of its own language is now far behind, as the reality is that this has been the first contemporary pope to use Catalan so extensively.
+This June, thanks to Gaudí and Montserrat, Catalonia has been the capital of Christianity.